County's deficit to be eliminated in next budget

 Going into fiscal year 2019-20, which begins July 1, the deficit will stand at $7.6 million, the county says.
 By the end of the fiscal year, it will be eliminated.

-The Board of Supervisors will hear the first budget presentation next Tuesday during its regular meeting.
+The Board of Supervisors heard the first budget presentation Tuesday during its regular meeting.
 Over the next several months, supervisors will conduct budgetary hearings before adopting the final budget in July.

-If supervisors do not significantly change the budget proposed by the Administrator’s Office, the county will have achieved its goal of eliminating the structural deficit in four years.
+If supervisors do not significantly change the budget proposed by the County Administrative Office, the county will have achieved its goal of eliminating the structural deficit in four years.

 “We’re unable to do much else if we are hamstrung financially,” Alsop said.
 “Getting the county into a more sustainable fiscal position is essential if we’re serious at all about addressing other priorities we have as a county.”